Ovarian stimulation, the new protocols that improve IVF treatment

 The development of new drugs to recruit follicles and retrieve oocytes, as well as the updating of the employment protocols, have provided safety and quality to IVF treatment.
 But these are not the only advances that have been made in this procedure.
 In this post, we will tell you the big steps we have taken in ovarian stimulation.

-"We currently have various ovarian stimulation protocols that can satisfy different women individually.
-Advances in the prediction of the ovarian reserve by biomarkers have allowed us to know the ovarian response capacity of each patient previously and, from there, to build a personalized stimulation protocol for their needs, in addition to estimating their quantitative response and better delimiting their prognosis", explains Dr. Fabio Cruz, director of the Advanced Course on Ovarian Stimulation and Embryo Transfer that begins this March at IVI Education.
+‘We currently have various ovarian stimulation protocols that can treat different women on an individual basis.
+Advances in the prediction of ovarian reserve by biomarkers have allowed us to know in advance the ovarian response capacity of each patient and, from there, to build a personalised stimulation protocol for her needs, as well as estimating her quantitative response and better defining her prognosis,’ explains Dr Fabio Cruz, Director of the Advanced Course on Ovarian Stimulation and Embryo Transfer at IVI Education.

 Improved reproductive success